MarkEdmondson1234/markedmondson.me-hugo/content/post/2020-06-28-data-science-as-a-service.md

     event_ref.set(data)
 ```

+The `event` collection is per userId, and gives the complete history of their transactions.

-Before writing to Firebase though Paddle gives you code to verify that the data is from a trusted source which it achieves via public/private keys which is important for payment applications - you can see the [full function here](https://github.com/MarkEdmondson1234/Shiny-R-SaaS/blob/master/payment_app/fb_functions/main.py).
+If implementing your own, make sure to use the verification code that checks the webhook is from a trusted source.
+Paddle supplies public/private keys and [code to check them](https://developer.paddle.com/webhook-reference/verifying-webhooks), which is important for payment applications - you can see the [full function here](https://github.com/MarkEdmondson1234/Shiny-R-SaaS/blob/master/payment_app/fb_functions/main.py).

 As it works off webhooks this means that even when a user is not on the app important updates will still be enacted (such as monthly credit card payments or declines) and it moves a lot of work off your app for verifying/authorizing users.